 SECTION B - Registration enforced and not covered by this publication:

-NOTE: Violations of the above-listed Kilgore College Traffic and Parking Regulations which also constitute a violation of current Texas State Traffic Code may be cited in the Justice of the Peace Court or Municipal Court located in the county having jurisdiction in lieu of, but not in conjunction with, the Kilgore College Police citation.
-In any event, persons receiving a citation shall comply with the instructions on the citation form or with the officer's directions.
+NOTE: Violations of the above-listed Kilgore College Traffic and Parking Regulations which also constitute a violation of state law or city ordinance may be cited in the Justice of the Peace Court or Municipal Court located in the county having jurisdiction.
+A citation to court may be issued instead of a Kilgore College citation.
+In any event, persons receiving a citation shall comply with the instructions on the citation or with an officer’s lawful directions.

 ARTICLE 12: PROCEDURES FOR RECIPIENTS OF CITATIONS

-SECTION A - Students, faculty, staff members, and visitors receiving a Kilgore College Police parking citation have five (5) business days from the date of issuance to pay the corresponding fine or request an appeal.
+SECTION A - Students, faculty, staff members, and visitors receiving a Kilgore College Police parking citation have ten (10) business days from the date of issuance to pay the corresponding fine or request an appeal.
 Fines shall be paid at the Business Office (Cashier) of the respective campuses.

 1. Appeal Process - If an appeal is submitted, an Appeal's Committee consisting of two (2) taff/faculty/administrators, two (2) students, and a chairperson selected from Administration.
 The Appeals Committee shall, under normal circumstances, be assembled once per month to hear appeals.
 The decision rendered by this Appeals Committee shall represent the final authority for traffic and parking violation grievances at Kilgore College.

 SECTION C - Students with outstanding and overdue traffic and/or parking regulation violations are reported to the Vice President of Student Services, the Business Office, and the Admissions and Records Office.
 The citations must be paid in full as a condition of re-entry into academic study or to receive any permanent academic record.